adam-lynch/adam-lynch.github.io/writing/leaving-teamwork.md

 :::

 It was really tough breaking the news to people.
 I felt guilty and sad.
-I have an exciting opportunity ahead of me, but acknowledging I was leaving Teamwork was tough.
+I have an exciting opportunity ahead of me, but it was tough to acknowledge that I was leaving Teamwork.

 :::figure leaving-teamwork/words-vs-tears.png A line graph of tears versus words.
 :::